Merlin Festival 2013

 Step back in time for the Merlin Festival taking place in throughout the town of Carmarthen on the 10th August 2013.

 The Festival celebrates the legend and lore of Carmarthen’s ancient links with possibly the world’s most famous wizard, Merlin.
 Join in the festival fun and come into town in your best fancy dress we want to blitz the town with wizards, magicians, harry potter look alikes.
-Live performances will transform the town’s streets into colourful seas of bunting and costume with the day’s festivities including a Magic Academy, themed stilt walkers, storytelling and mix 'n' mingle with entertainers, Epico the Dragon, Welsh folk music and arts and craft workshops and lots more, bring life to the oldest town in Wales.
+Live performances will transform the town’s streets with roaming performances by magicians, themed stilt walkers, Welsh folk music and arts and craft workshops and lots more, bring life to the oldest town in Wales.

 A Merlin hunt has also been organised around the town.
-Take a look at the clues below to see if you can find the 8 hidden Merlin’s and find the secret word that they spell out.
-A top prize of a bike worth £100 and a family cinema ticket to the Apollo cinema is up for grabs thanks to Merlin’s Walk Shopping Centre and St Catherine’s Walk.
+Take a look at the clues below to see if you can find the 7 hidden Merlin’s and find the secret word that they spell out.
+A top prize of a £100 Argos voucher and a family cinema ticket to the Vue cinema is up for grabs thanks to Merlin’s Walk Shopping Centre and St Catherine’s Walk.
 Can you find them?
 Entry forms available from Carmarthen Tourist Information Centre, Castle House, adjacent to County Hall, or click here to download.

 Clues for the hunt:

 - Big Labels Small Prices.

 - How much is that doggy in the window?

 Entries should be handed in on the day to locations in Merlin’s Walk, St. Catherine’s Walk and Carmarthen Tourist Information Centre.
 Organisers will get in touch with the prize winner.

 - Pant Glas World of Nature of Rhos, Static Owls, Hawks & Falcons.